DAHines57/GroupMe-Message-Bot/README.md

 # GroupMe Message Bot
-GroupMe bot that parses and responds to messages in a group
+GroupMe bot that I made for fun for some friends